Bradfield/algos/recursion/tower-of-hanoi.md

 of one move per second, that is $584,942,417,355$ years!
 Clearly there is more to this puzzle than meets the eye.

-Figure 1 &lt;fig\_hanoi&gt; shows an example of a configuration of disks in the middle of a move from the first peg to the third.
+Figure 1 shows an example of a configuration of disks in the middle of a move from the first peg to the third.
 Notice that, as the rules specify, the disks on each peg are stacked so that smaller disks are always on top of the larger disks.
 If you have not tried to